-- Where an employee alleges that he/she they has have been subjected to any form of harassment as defined in Article 6.01 or 6.02 6.02(c), he/she they may request that his/her their employment duties be adjusted and the Employer will make arrangements to adjust employment duties or take other action(s) to limit, or where reasonably possible to end, employment contact with the alleged harasser.
+6.05 Where an employee alleges that they have been subjected to any form of harassment as defined in Article 6.01 or 6.02 they may request that their employment duties be adjusted and the Employer will make arrangements to adjust employment duties or take other action(s) to limit, or where reasonably possible to end, employment contact with the alleged harasser.
 Adjusted employment duties and other accommodation(s) that have been put in place pursuant to this Article will expire upon the resolution of the matter or at the conclusion of the employee's employment, whichever occurs first.
-The employee will not lose any wages, rights, or benefits as a result of this arrangement. - The parties agree that employees are protected under any current and future whistle-blower policies of McMaster University and that no employee will suffer any reprisals for good faith complaints on matters covered under such policies.
+The employee will not lose any wages, rights, or benefits as a result of this arrangement.